pauldcollins/es6-quote-wall/README.md

-# ES6 Quote wall
+# ES6 Quote wall app
-A wall of quotes, built using ES6 and classes and Flexbox.
+A wall of quotes, built using ES6 classes.
+Just barebones Javascript, with a little help from JQuery for animation.

-Barebones Javascript, with a little help from JQuery.
+On the CSS front, using Flexbox for layout.

 Just clone and drag the **index.html** into your browser.